b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 Wikipedia references that *Dialogue* journal as a source.
 I guess I ought to track down the original pamphlet?

 In my mind, a [pamphlet](https://dictionary.cambridge.org/dictionary/english/pamphlet) is a wimpy little publication; perhaps a standalone issue, only a few pages long.
-So imagine my surprise when I find, from the only source of the document I can find, that *The Word of Wisdom* by Elder Widstoe is 272 pages long including its own index.
-Maybe a pamphlet meant something else back in 1930.
+Based on the one documentary source I can find, *The Word of Wisdom* by Elder Widstoe is 272 pages long including its own index.
+Maybe the word "pamphlet" meant something else back in 1930.

 &nbsp;